 Common triggers for depression include relationship problems, unemployment, divorce and bereavement.
 But, does alcohol cause depression?
 In some cases, yes,

 Alcohol is a depressant: it alters the delicate balance of chemicals in your brain.
 As you sip your first drink, the alcohol starts to affect the part of the brain associated with inhibition.
 That’s why a drink sometimes makes you feel more confident and relaxed.

-But as you drink more, something different can start to happen.
+But, some people ask themselves, after I drink alcohol I feel depressed.
+This is because as you drink more, something different can start to happen.
 Once your brain has high levels of alcohol affecting it, it’s possible the pleasant effects of your first drink will be replaced by negative emotions such as depression, anxiety or anger – even if you were in a good mood when you started drinking.